symfony/symfony-docs/setup/upgrade_major.rst

 Upgrading to Symfony 6: Add Native Return Types
 -----------------------------------------------

-.. versionadded:: 5.4

-    The return-type checking and fixing features were introduced in Symfony 5.4.

 Symfony 6 will come with native PHP return types to (almost all) methods.

 In PHP, if the parent has a return type declaration, any class implementing